owentechnologist/zewtopia_wrkshop_scripts/README.md

 [python_zewtopia_stream_and_search_test.py](./python_zewtopia_stream_and_search_test.py)

-### Then you try working with Redis Time-series data for ticket sales over 10 years:
+### Then you try working with Redis Time-series data for ticket sales over several months:
 [ticket_sales_time_series.md](./ticket_sales_time_series.md)

 ### Learn about using Redis CuckooFilters for de-duping: